 However, she has spent an important part of her life in the United Kingdom, where she obtained a Bachelor of Arts and a Masters in Humanities.
 Then, she has worked in the field of art galleries and museums, as well as in public relations.
 Olga currently lives and works in London.

-During her first years in UK, Olga was commissioned to paint the portrait of the former president of Poland, Lech Walesa; her artwork was sold in auction.
-Then, she signed a representation contract with an international online Art Gallery to publish images of her work and sell its prints.
+While still only a few months in the United Kingdom, Olga was commissioned to paint the portrait of the former president of Poland, Lech Walesa.
+Also, she signed a representation contract with an on-line international gallery to sell images of some of her work.

-Although she never stopped being an artist, she has now returned to exhibitions, invited by TATE in London for the Inside Job Collective, Staff Biennale Exhibition 2019.
+Although she never stopped being an artist, she is now exhibiting her art again: coming to terms with city brick landscapes, since invited by TATE MODERN in London for the Inside Job Collective exhibition, Staff Biennale Exhibition 2019.